zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

    arduino_101_sss and the ARCH type is set to arc.

-Congratulations you have now flashed the hello_world image to the ARC processor.
+Congratulations, you have now flashed the hello_world image to the ARC processor.

 Flashing an x86 Kernel
 ======================

 #.
 Make sure the binary image has been built.
 Change directories to your local
    checkout copy of Zephyr, and run:

    .. code-block:: console